asherblooom/game/README.md

 Press:

 - 'Left mouse button' while cursor is not over a card to create a new card at cursor position
-- 'Right mouse button' while cursor is over a card to delete it
+- 'Right mouse button' while cursor is over a card to flip it
 - '+' while cursor is over a card to make it bigger
 - '-' while cursor is over a card to make it smaller
+- 'd' while cursor is over a card to delete it
 - 'c' to clear all cards
 - 'q' or 'esc' to exit the game

-Click and drag to move cards around
+Click and drag cards to move them around

-_Note: the cards are currently rendered without mipmaps, as the mipmaps need some touching up before they will look good_

 ## Debugging

 The [RenderDoc](https://renderdoc.org/) program can be _very_ helpful in debugging issues with shaders, opengl api calls, etc.

 ## Learning OpenGL and C++